openjdk/guide/src/guide/working-with-pull-requests.md

 It's likely that other people have pushed changes to the code base since you created your branch.
 Make sure to pull the latest changes and rebase your fix on top of that before creating your PR.
 This is a courtesy issue.
 Your reviewers shouldn't have to read your patch on top of old code that has since changed.
 This is hopefully obvious in cases where the upstream code has gone through cleanups or refactorings, and your patch may need similar cleanups in order to even compile.
 But even in cases where only smaller changes have been done, the reviewers shouldn't have to react to issues like "that line of code was moved last week, why is it back there?".

+Most changes are made to the `master` branch of the mainline repository.
+In these cases, rebase using:

 ~~~
 git rebase master
 ~~~

+Note that if you are working on a backport to a stabilization branch you should replace `master` above with the name of the branch you are targeting.
+This would be the same name as when you cloned the branch.

 After the PR has been published, rebasing, force-pushing, and similar actions are strongly discouraged.
 Such actions will disrupt the workflow for reviewers who fetch the PR branch.
 Pushing new changes is fine (and even merging if necessary) for a PR under review.
 Incremental diffs and other tools will help your reviewers see what you have changed.
 In the end, all commits will be squashed into a single commit automatically, so there're actually no drawbacks whatsoever to making commits to a PR branch during review.